psyoptix/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 constants and arithmetic operators making up the interface used by DHKEM.

 Key generation is described in Section B.4 of {{NISTCurves}}.
-Deserialization and Serialization of scalars are described in Sections C.2.1 and C.2.2 of {{NISTCurves}}.
+Deserialization and serialization of scalars are described in Sections C.2.1 and C.2.2 of {{NISTCurves}}.
-Deserialization/Serialization of points are simply the identity function as for these curves points are already represented as strings.
-Finally, `DeriveKeyPair` is described in section {{derive-key-pair}}.
+Deserialization/serialization of a point is simply the identity function as for points are already represented as strings.
+Finally, `DeriveKeyPair` is described in section
+{{derive-key-pair}}.

+Some deserialized public keys MUST be validated before they can be used.
+See
+{{validation}} for specifics.

 ## Cycle Groups from Edwards Curves

 The interface to a cyclic group used by DHKEM can also be instatiated using curves Edwards25519 and Eddwards448 as in {{?RFC8032}}.

-For Edwards25519 the field of scalars `F` and the group of curve points are defined using the constants in Table 1 of {{?RFC8032}}.
+For Edwards25519 the field of scalars `F` and the group of curve points (and the generator `B`) are defined using the constants in Table 1 of {{?RFC8032}}.
 For example `F` are the integers modulo prime `p = 2^255-19`.
-The addition and multiplication of two scalars is defined in Section 5.1.5 while the addition two points can be found in Section 5.1.4.
+The addition and multiplication of two scalars is defined in Section 5.1.5 of {{?RFC8032}} while the addition two points can be found in Section 5.1.4.
+That section also includes an optimized algorithm for the special case of point doubling.

-Key generation is described in Section 5.1.5 of {{?RFC8032}}
+Key generation is described in Section 5.1.5 of {{?RFC8032}}.
+In particular, a secret key is sampled as a 32-octet uniform random string.
+The section describes how to map such a string to its public key.

-### Serialize/Deserialize

-For P-256, P-384 and P-521, the `Serialize()` function of the KEM performs the uncompressed Elliptic-Curve-Point-to-Octet-String conversion according to {{SECG}}. `Deserialize()` performs the uncompressed Octet-String-to-Elliptic-Curve-Point conversion.

-For Edwards25519 and Edwards448, the `Serialize()` and `Deserialize()` functions are the identity function, since these curves already use fixed-length byte strings for public keys.
+Algorithms to encode points and scalars as strings are given in Section 5.1.2 of
+{{?RFC8032}} and the matching decoding algorithms are given in Section 5.1.3 of
+{{?RFC8032}}.

 Some deserialized public keys MUST be validated before they can be used.
 See
 {{validation}} for specifics.

 ### DeriveKeyPair {#derive-key-pair}